nft-rainbow/rainbow-sdk-go/docs/ServicesCustomMintDto.md

 ### NewServicesCustomMintDto

-`func NewServicesCustomMintDto(chain string, contractAddress string, contractType string, mintToAddress string, ) *ServicesCustomMintDto`
+`func NewServicesCustomMintDto(chain string, contractAddress string, mintToAddress string, ) *ServicesCustomMintDto`

 NewServicesCustomMintDto instantiates a new ServicesCustomMintDto object This constructor will assign default values to properties that have it defined,